-LANDIKOTAL(Torkham border): Prime Minister of Pakistan Imran Khan on his twice postponded visit to Afghan border said on Wednesday that opening the vital Pak-Afghan Torkham border round-the-clock will not only considerably bolster trade between Kabul and Islamabad but it will also boost regional commerce activities between Pakistan and central asian countries.
+LANDIKOTAL(Torkham border): Prime Minister of Pakistan Imran Khan on his twice-postponed visit to the Afghan border said on Wednesday that opening the vital Pak-Afghan Torkham border round-the-clock will not only considerably bolster trade between Kabul and Islamabad but it will also boost regional commerce activities between Pakistan and central Asian countries.

-Torkham border is one of the entery point situated along the 2,500 kilometer international durand line border that separates Pakistan and Afghanistan and serves as a major transportation and shipping site, through which about 10,000 people cross it every day.
+Torkham border is one of the entry points situated along the 2,500-kilometre international Durand line border that separates Pakistan and Afghanistan and serves as a major transportation and shipping site, through which about 10,000 people cross it every day.

 Imran Khan, along with senior Afghan officials formally inaugurated the border post, though the expanded hours took effect earlier this month on a trial basis.

-Speaking on the occasion Imran Khan said that it was a great day for him being here at the Pak-Afghan border to open the border for Afghan citizens round the clock.
+Speaking on the occasion Imran Khan said that it was a great day for him to be here at the Pak-Afghan border to open the border for Afghan citizens around the clock.